mfaani/mfaani/content/posts/what-is-manifest-lock-file/index.md

 - After you pulled down the repo and see changes in the `Podfile.lock` and need pull the current version of all dependencies.
 ----

 To be clear, this post isn't about which approach is better.
 It's just about explaining the differences.
-For more on the comparsion of the two approaches, see [CocoaPods and Lockfiles - video](https://www.youtube.com/watch?v=H-zK1mEwTe0)
+For more on the comparison of the two approaches, see [CocoaPods and Lockfiles - video](https://www.youtube.com/watch?v=H-zK1mEwTe0)

 You might be thinking now how do we make sure everyone has all the correct pods installed.
 It's simple, the `Podfile.lock` gives you the version used for every pod.
 Think of the `Podfile.lock` as a snapshot of all your versions.